 She loves reading, swimming, and laughing at her dog (who is ridiculous), action movies and eating potato chips for breakfast.
-She has a weakness for flat whites and fried dumplings and loves a perfect beach day.
-She's trying to stay determined for achieving a press handstand before she turns a hundred years old, isn’t a natural blonde, puts spiders outside instead of smooshing them, and thinks sweet vegetables and high heels are both unpleasant and unnecessary.
+She loves a perfect beach day, is trying to stay determined for achieving a press handstand before she turns a hundred years old, isn’t a natural blonde, puts spiders outside instead of smooshing them, and thinks sweet vegetables and high heels are both unpleasant and unnecessary.

 Evie Howland has problems.

 In real life she’s meant to be planning a wedding to adorable billionaire Daniel Bradley, but Evie is seriously snarled in the sixteenth book of her successful crime series.
 In fact, her protagonists are becoming almost impossible to wrangle: NYPD detective Carolyn Harding is volatile after a messy divorce, and Detective Jay Ryan has that heated look in his blue eyes again.
 They’re both sick of being written.
 And frankly they’re getting a little…physical.
 Evie is beginning to wonder if she’s ever going to finish Book Sixteen and get them back into fiction where they belong.